 6. Dry weather prevailing while flower to fruit set and harvesting time also lowers the outturn ratio.
 Improving shade can sometimes avert such effects.

 7. Providing water at right quantity during fruit set increases the yield but may reduce the outturn and vice versa also shall happen as all these depend on in built nature of the plants in the coop.

 8. The drying of cherry or seed to international standard is necessary.
 The moisture in the coffee should not be lesser or over dried i.e., moisture should not fall below 8 per cent, or more than 12.5 per cent.
 The moisture content in the seeds is measured by the standard moisture meters like Kappa and Tecator moisture meter as per ISO 6673.

-(Dr Manjula is Assistant Professor in the University of Agricultural Sciences, GKVK, Bengaluru.
-Please give your feedback at [email protected])
+(Dr Manjula is with the University of Agricultural Sciences, GKVK, Bengaluru.
+Please give your feedback at email@example.com)